KentoNishi/Aug-for-LNL-Extras/README.md

 ## Why does this exist?

-I found these uncommitted scripts and notebooks while cleaning up my drive.
-I wanted to sanitize and publish the extra code, but unfortunately, I'm lazy... so here we are.
+I found many uncommitted scripts and notebooks while cleaning up my drive.
+I wanted to sanitize and publish the extra code, but unfortunately, I'm lazy... so here we are!

+On top of these scripts, the repo includes an extension of the [Aug-for-LNL repo](https://github.com/KentoNishi/Augmentation-for-LNL) as a submodule.
+The submodule introduces loss saving, which is useful for generating animated loss plots like the one seen above.

 ## Cloning